tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

 ::::
 :::

-# *Linguistic imperialism* and the human condition of multilinguality
+# the human condition of multilinguality and *linguistic imperialism*
 ## Linguistic imperialism

 >Indigenous peoples have the right to revitalize, use, develop and transmit to future generations their histories, languages, oral traditions, philosophies, writing systems and literatures, and to designate and retain their own names for communities, places and persons.